 Subject to a company’s constitution, directors can own shares in the company.
-Under the Corporations Act and ASX Listing Rule 3.19A, listed companies must notify the ASX of the notifiable interests of a director, which will then make that information publicly available.
+Under the Corporations Act and ASX Listing Rule 3.19A, listed companies must notify the ASX of the notifiable interests of a director, which will be publicly accessible.

-All large proprietary companies and public companies are required under the Corporations Act to prepare and lodge with ASIC a financial report, directors’ report and auditors’ report for each financial year (together forming an ‘annual report’).
-In some circumstances, small proprietary companies may also have to prepare a financial report and directors’ report (eg, where directed to do so by shareholders with at least 5% of the votes in the company or ASIC, or where the company is controlled by a foreign entity).
+All large proprietary companies and public companies are required under the Corporations Act to prepare and lodge with ASIC a financial report, directors’ report and auditors’ report for each financial year (together forming an "annual report").
+In some circumstances, small proprietary companies may also have to prepare a financial report and directors’ report (eg, where directed to do so by ASIC or shareholders with at least 5% of the votes in the company, or where the company is controlled by a foreign entity).

 Under the Corporations Act, directors are ultimately responsible for the veracity of financial statements.
 Directors have a duty to ensure that financial statements are compliant with accounting standards and present a true and fair view of the company.

-Under ASX Listing Rules 4.7 and 4.10.3, listed companies must prepare a corporate governance statement for inclusion in their annual report or to provide to ASX at the same time as their annual report.
-The corporate governance statement must disclose the extent to which the entity has followed the recommendations contained in the ASX Corporate Governance Principles during the financial year.
-If the entity has not followed a recommendation for any part of the reporting period, its corporate governance statement must separately identify that recommendation, the period it was not followed, the reasons for not following it, and any alternative practices adopted (if any).
-An appendix checklist is also required to be lodged with ASX showing compliance (or non-compliance) with each of the recommendations of the ASX Corporate Governance Principles at the same time the company’s corporate governance statement is published.
+Under ASX Listing Rules 4.7 and 4.10.3, listed companies must prepare a corporate governance statement (included in or provided with their annual report), which discloses the extent to which the entity has followed the recommendations in the ASX Corporate Governance Principles during the financial year.
+If the entity has not followed a recommendation for any part of the reporting period, its corporate governance statement must identify the recommendation, the period it was not followed, the reasons for not following it, and alternative practices adopted (if any).
+An appendix checklist must be lodged with the ASX at the same time, showing compliance (or non-compliance) with each recommendation in the ASX Corporate Governance Principles.

-A company’s registry filing obligations will depend on its type, ownership and activities.
-Depending on these factors, its disclosure obligations may include some or all of the following:
+A company’s registry filing obligations will depend on its type, ownership and activities, and may include:

 Filings Required Under the Corporations Act